 15. Online Surveys

 One of the simplest ways to make money online is by taking online surveys.
 This option is great for teens because it’s easy to do and requires no experience or skills.

 It’s important to note that some survey sites require users to be 18 years old; however, there are a few good options for younger teens.
 Both Survey Junkie and Swagbucks are open to users who are 13 or older.
 Signing up for both will give you more opportunities.

-The amount of money you can make from online surveys will depend on the company you’re working with and the length of the survey.
+The amount of money you can make from online surveys will depend on the company you’re working with and the length of the study.
 However, most surveys pay only a few dollars at most.
 So, this probably isn’t a good option if you want to earn a lot of money.
-Nevertheless, it’s an easy way to make some extra cash in your spare time.
+Nevertheless, it’s easy to make some extra cash in your spare time.

 Final Thoughts on Easy Side Hustles for Teens

-There are many easy side hustles for teens that can help make some extra money.
+Many easy side hustles for teens can help make some extra money.
 So whether you’re looking for a way to earn some spending money or save up for a big purchase, there’s sure to be an option on this list that’s perfect for you.